Jaxo/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 # Bitcoin Does Not Provide Strong Consistency

->The network can stay partitioned longer than you can wait before irrevocably handing over the keys to your Maserati
+>The network can stay partitioned longer than you can wait before handing over the keys to your Maserati

 In this article, I want to explore the question of exactly whether, how, and why, we cannot trust Bitcoin with financial transactions, and